 I think if you just viewed it as stress release, that would be fantastic, well worth it, but the stress relief benefit is probably only 10-20 per cent of the total package.
 It is creativity, it's insight, it's centredness, and then the things that those qualities bring: better relationships and more.

 Ray Dalio, head of Bridgewater Associates, world's largest hedge fund

 Living with others is not so easy

 How many hundreds of thousands of books are there on relating to others?
-How many seminars on the topic are held every year?
+How many seminars on the topic take place every year?
 How many counsellors are there in the world, each with clients seeking better relationships?

-Yet still we find problems, issues and unresolved conflicts filling so many of our relationships - not just romantic ones, but with family and workmates too.
+Yet still, we find problems, issues and unresolved conflicts filling so many of our relationships.
+And not only romantic ones, but our relationships with family members and workmates too.

 There can be such deep resentments and misunderstanding, what once seemed like a platform of unity that would last forever, can sometimes find itself shattered on the rocks of divergence.